 - Breach: the defendant breached that duty by something that they did or failed to do;

 - Causation: that breach (violation) was the proximate or “but for” cause of the plaintiff’s damages (i.e., but for the defendant texting and driving, the accident would not have occurred and the plaintiff would not have been injured).

 If you can prove these three elements, then you and your loved ones may be able to file a claim against the person or organization that caused your injuries.
 For example, if you are hurt in a motor vehicle accident with a drunk driver, you could pursue a lawsuit against the other motorist because (1) they owed you a duty of care to drive with caution; (2) they breached that duty by driving drunk; and (3) the accident – and your injuries – would not have happened if they had not driven drunk.

-Most personal injury claims start with a free consultation with a personal injury law firm, where a South Carolina personal injury lawyer will advise you of your rights and options for filing a claim against the other party.
+Most personal injury claims start with a free consultation with a personal injury law firm, where a South Carolina personal injury attorney will advise you of your rights and options for filing a claim against the other party.
 If you choose to hire the lawyer, then they will immediately begin an investigation into what occurred.
 This may include interviewing witnesses, gathering police reports and other evidence, and obtaining and reviewing medical evidence.